kopischke/alfred-pushdial/README.md

 ## Known bugs

-* If you miss mobile numbers in feedback, make sure the phone label in the Contacts application is not set to “iPhone” – that label is not recognized by the contacts utility.
+* If you miss mobile numbers in feedback, make sure the phone label in the Contacts application is not set to “iPhone” – that label is not recognized by the utility used to query the Contacts store.
 * Alfred version 2.0.2 seems not to pass query parameters containing non-ASCII characters correctly to script filters.
 The `call` filters will not match such queries until this is resolved.

 ## Credits and License